KatherineMichel/portfolio/doc/2024-recap.md

 #### Bruce Springsteen Foundation Exhibit

 As I walked around the LBJ Presidential Library, I nearly missed the premier of an incredible exhibit curated by the Bruce Springsteen Archives called [Music America: Iconic Objects from America's Music History](https://www.lbjlibrary.org/news-and-press/press-releases/music-america-exhibition-opens-at-lbj-library).
-The exhibition featured "more than one hundred objects representing the best of American music, spanning decades and genres."
+The exhibit featured "more than one hundred objects representing the best of American music, spanning decades and genres."

 It was by far the highlight of my visit.